 You are a Greenhouse Fanatic looking to jump into the world of Backyard Greenhouse gardening.
 You are hung-up on attached vs. freestanding greenhouses.

 Check out our list of Pros and Cons to help you in your Greenhouse design decisions.

-Design – With a freestanding Greenhouse you are limited only by the imagination when it comes to style or shape.
+With a freestanding Greenhouse, you are limited only by the imagination when it comes to style or shape.

-Location – Can be located anywhere but sheltered from winter winds, have well drained soil, and be easily accessible.
+It can be located just about anywhere but sheltered from winter winds, have well-drained soil, and be easily accessible.
 Placed near the garden as part of the landscape, will make it easier for the deployment of flowering plants and seedlings in the spring.

-Heat Loss – Higher heat loss is experienced by freestanding greenhouses as all sides are exposed to the elements.
+High heat loss is experienced by freestanding greenhouses as all sides are exposed to the elements.
 An effective method to decrease heat loss would be it insulate the north side of the greenhouse.
-The addition of extra sheeting can be used as insulation, this negatively effects light levels in the greenhouse, causing plants to suffer sunburn when they go outside in the spring.
+The addition of extra sheeting can be used as insulation, this negatively affects light levels in the greenhouse, causing plants to suffer sunburn when they go outside in the spring.